Health inequalities, Chronic disease, gender-based violence, Reproductive & child health, Relationship breakdown and divorce, Mental Health

 If you are interested in being supervised by Kaveri Qureshi, please see the links below for more information:

 I love teaching.
-At the Global Health Policy Unit I have convened the courses 'Health and human rights: principles, practice and dilemmas', 'Global politics of public health' and 'Researching health and policy: quantitative methods'.
-I guest teach on the 'Anthropology of global health', 'Anthropology of health and migration', 'South Asia in the world', 'Gender and development' and on various qualitative research methods courses.
+At the Global Health Policy Unit I have convened the courses 'Health and human rights', 'Global politics of public health' and 'Researching health and policy: quantitative methods'.
+I guest teach on 'Gender and development', 'Anthropology of global health', 'Anthropology of health and migration', 'South Asia in the world', 'South Asia: culture, politics, economy' and on various qualitative research methods courses.
 Previously, at the University of St Andrews, I developed new sociology teaching for graduate-entry medical students, and at LUMS in Pakistan, I developed new undergraduate courses in medical anthropology and migration studies.
 I am a Fellow of the Higher Education Academy and convene the 'Diversifying Social Policy' working group.
-My thoughts about responsive pedagogies are reflected here.
+Some of my thoughts about responsive pedagogies are reflected here.

 I am excited about supervising research connected to global health equity and gender justice.
-At Edinburgh, I am supervising doctoral projects on mental health policy in Nepal, the family lives of queer British South Asian women, women's experiences of marital first name changes in North India, student mental health interventions in Pakistan, and higher education policy in Indonesia.
+At Edinburgh, I am supervising doctoral projects on mental health responses in Nepal; student mental health interventions in Northern Pakistan; higher education policy in Indonesia; women's experiences of caste, marginality and ritual healing; menstrual management; and marital first name changes in North India; and on the personal lives of queer British South Asian women.

 I am on the Editorial Collective of Medicine, Anthropology, Theory.
 I write reviews for a variety of journals as part of a feminist ethos of generous engagement with others' work.